casper-network/ceps/text/0008-post-genesis-validator-onboarding.md

 CEP PR: [casperlabs/ceps#0009](https://github.com/casperlabs/ceps/pull/0008)

 At genesis, it is assumed that a validator set of sufficient integrity will exist so as to **safely** bootstrap the network, i.e. the emphasis upon launch is correctness not throughput.
+Post-genesis, the active validator set will organically mutate in response to either:

+- new validators being granted permission to join;
+- honest validators voluntarily leaving;
+- byzantine validators being forcibly ejected.

+This CEP focusses upon the process of **securely** onboarding new validators.
+It highlights the non-trivial security, infrastructure, engagement & token considerations of doing so.
+It does so whilst considering 3 distinct onboarding use cases:

+- a validator acting on the behalf of themselves;
+- a validator acting on the behalf of themselves & delegators;
+- a validator acting on behalf of delegators only.

-Post-genesis, the active validator set will organically mutate in response to either: new validators being granted permission to join; honest validators voluntarily leaving; byzantine validators being forcibly ejected.
-Expansion of the validator set is bounded by a protocol imposed ceiling, such a ceiling serves so as to counterbalance participation and performance.
+Expansion of the validator set is bounded by a protocol imposed ceiling, such a ceiling serves to balance participation and performance.

 ## Motivation